CloudNil/cloudnil.github.io/_posts/2019-06-23-Deploy-kubernetes(1.15.0)-HA-with-kubeadm.md

             - mountPath: /calico-secrets
               name: etcd-certs
       containers:
-        # Runs calico/node container on each Kubernetes node.
+        # Runs calico-node container on each Kubernetes node.
 This
         # container programs network policy and routes on each
         # host.
         - name: calico-node
-          image: quay.io/calico/node:v3.4.0
+          image: hub.lonhcloud.com/calico/node:v3.7.2
           env:
-            # The location of the Calico etcd cluster.
+            # The location of the etcd cluster.
             - name: ETCD_ENDPOINTS
               valueFrom:
                 configMapKeyRef: